Emily Jane Popejoy

 This resulted in a sensational five day trial, in which Mrs Nicholls, in spite of being defended by the redoubtable Marshall Hall, was sentenced to seven years penal servitude, and committed to prison at Aylesbury.
 On each occasion of Mrs Nicholls' appearing for court hearings and on her departure to serve her sentence, she attracted enormous public demonstrations of hostility.

-inscription, be seen today, in its repaired state, under a cypress tree near
+Although, at one time completely vandalised it can, with its memorial inscription, be seen today, in its repaired state, under a cypress tree near the Chapel Lane entrance to the graveyard.

-This page is based on an article by the late John H. Jillings (at the time Hon.
+The above is based on an article by the late John H. Jillings (at the time Hon.
 Research Officer - Bagshot Society) published in the December 1997 edition of St Anne's Bagshot Parish Magazine.

 Many of my pages have been prompted by, or include questions or information from, my readers.
 If you can add anything to the above please write to me using the message pad below.